johngage/critical-infrastructure/content/home/hero.md

 - This site will evolve as new systems of data capture and model design emerge.
 We draw from the disciplines of construction, civil engineering, urban design, environmental engineering, architecture, data science, and knowledge management.
 <hr>

-# How Hard Infrastructure and Soft Code Merge in Cyberphysical Systems
+# Hard Infrastructure and Soft Code Merge in Cyberphysical Systems

-## Steps:
-- Examine software-defined buildings and infrastructure for strengths and vulnerabilities.
+## Examine software-defined buildings and infrastructure for strengths and vulnerabilities.
 - Design an inventory of building and infrastructure stocks and flows.
+- Create software definitions and a digital model for each structure.
 - Build models of decentralized water and power systems to serve that inventory.
 - Generate a scope of work for each structure, each block, each neighborhood, each city, each utility.
 And, by extension, an outline of practices for builders, contractors, city planning entities, utility planners, and public utility commissions.
 - Develop principles and practices of secure design.